chibisafe/chibisafe-extension/README.md

 ## Install new v3 extension

-The new versions are not on the store yet, so if you want to install them right away you can download the [chrome](https://github.com/chibisafe/chibisafe-extension/actions/runs/22151355045/artifacts/5560202790) or the [firefox](https://github.com/chibisafe/chibisafe-extension/actions/runs/22151355045/artifacts/5560202909) version, unzip them, and load them as an unpackaged extension on your browser
+The new versions are not on the store yet, so if you want to install them right away you can download the [chrome](https://github.com/chibisafe/chibisafe-extension/actions/runs/22151355045/artifacts/5560202790) or the [firefox](https://github.com/chibisafe/chibisafe-extension/actions/runs/22151355045/artifacts/5560202909) version, unzip them, and load them as an unpackaged extension on your browser.

+These versions were built by a [GitHub workflow](https://github.com/chibisafe/chibisafe-extension/actions/runs/22151355045)

 ## Install old v2 version